Star 102.7

-Star 102.7 (ACMA callsign: 4CCA) is an adult contemporary-formatted commercial radio station based in Cairns, Queensland, Australia, and broadcasting to, owned by ARN.
+Star 102.7 (ACMA callsign: 4CCA) is an adult contemporary-formatted commercial radio station based in Cairns, Queensland, Australia, owned by ARN.

 History

-Prior to 2009, the station was known as 4CA-FM, and was the second FM station in the market (after 103.5 Hot FM).
+Prior to 2009, the station was known as 4CA-FM, and was the second FM station in the market after 103.5 Hot FM.
 4CA-FM was purchased by Prime Media Group Limited in 2005 from Macquarie Regional RadioWorks, and was rebranded as 102.7 Zinc FM on 23 March 2009.
 At that time, the 4CA branding returned to sister station 4EL.

-In August 2013 Grant Broadcasters acquired the station and Prime Media's other nine radio stations in Queensland.
+In August 2013, Grant Broadcasters acquired the station and Prime Media's other nine radio stations in Queensland.